Bromsgrove International School Thailand: Affiliations

 The school is operated by a private company, Windsor Education Co Ltd.

 It operates under a license granted by Bromsgrove School in Bromsgrove, near Birmingham, England, in 2004.
 Close ties exist between the two schools with scholarships for Thailand students to study in the UK, a Bromsgrove UK presence on the Board of Governors and staff and management visits between campuses.

 Bromsgrove gained accreditation as an examination centre by CIE in 2007.

 In May 2008, Bromsgrove affiliated with Daewon Foreign Language High School in Seoul, South Korea.
 A substantial number of students from Daewon board and study at Bromsgrove for a part of their secondary school career, following a combination the British and Korean curricula.
 Daewon is a selective school in Korea ranked by The Wall Street Journal as one of the top schools in the world with a high success rate for entry to Ivy League universities.

 Bromsgrove achieved accreditation by the Council for International Schools (CIS) in 2011.
 The school has been a member of the International Schools Association of Thailand (ISAT) since 2003, and competes in the Bangkok International School Athletic Conference (BISAC).

-Houses

-The house system was introduced in 2005 with the opening of the Windsor Park Campus.
-There are three houses at Bromsgrove, named after previous headmasters at Bromsgrove School UK: